10 Best Golf GPS Watches – 2025 Reviews & Buying Guide

 The iON Elite is arguably Bushnell’s best golf GPS watch available right now.

-This watch is packed with great features like a colour touchscreen, manual pin placement, slope, and hole layout maps, but yet it’s quite a bit more affordable than many Garmin units.
+This watch is loaded with great features like a colour touchscreen, manual pin placement, slope, and hole layout maps, but yet it’s quite a bit more affordable than many Garmin units.

 Features